dwmkerr/terraform-consul-cluster/article/article.md

 [^14]: This is a fairly sophisticated topic in itself, see [Consul - Consensus Protocol](https://www.consul.io/docs/internals/consensus.html) for details.

 [^15]: In fact, we actually have more permissions required, because in the 'real' code we also have logs forwarded to CloudWatch.

+[^16]: These nodes can be removed manually, see [Consul Force Leave](https://www.consul.io/docs/commands/force-leave.html).

 ---